yannpradel/ai_puissance_4/README.md

 # ai_puissance_4
+If pull don't give you all the file :

+git fetch origin main
+git reset --hard FETCH_HEAD

 If the issue you work on requires a code modification, you will need to pull a request (PR).